 Best Blender For Making Smoothies

 There are four options on the market that I personally feel are awesome for making smoothies.
 Each one requires some investment, however, you’ll be able to use them for more than just smoothie making.
 If you live with (or serve someone with) food allergies, kitchen investments are so worth it.

 In addition to making dairy free milk, you can purchase the smoothie attachment for the base and have smoothies as well.
 What I like about this over a Vitamix is the sheer power.
 The Vitamix can get bogged down with thicker smoothies whilst The NutraMilk keeps chugging along.

-A lot of our friends have these and they work really well.
+A lot of my friends have a Blendtec and they work really well.
 It’s a solid name with a good reputation.
 My understanding is it’s less expensive than a Vitamix.
 The newer models have lots of fancy buttons, and I’m genuinely considering one in the near future.

 It’s also a great option if you’re managing several allergy profiles, and need each person to have their own blender.